 Matching up names

 "During this phase of the Secure Flight program, passengers are encouraged to book their reservations using their name as it appears on the government-issues ID they will use while traveling," Rossides said.
 Most airlines say they're implementing procedures to help passengers comply with the regulation so they're not delayed or denied boarding.
 Airlines have been preparing for the new requirements for months.
 Delta Air Lines Inc., the world's largest airline, which operates its second-largest hub at Detroit Metropolitan Airport, will roll out revamped online pages that will allow passengers booking tickets via the Internet to submit the required information beginning Saturday, said company spokeswoman Susan Elliott.
 Additionally, the airline will allow fee-free name changes on tickets, so names on reservations will match up with the documents passengers use to check in and clear security checkpoints.

-Magellan Jets does not own or operate aircraft, instead, we recommend the best positioned aircraft on each and every trip that our clients take We take great pride in providing the best value to our clients using technology to locate the right aircraft from Magellan Jets Preferred Network (MJPN).
+Magellan Jets does not own or operate aircraft, instead, we recommend the best positioned aircraft on each and every trip that our clients take.
+We take great pride in providing the best value to our clients using technology to locate the right aircraft from Magellan Jets Preferred Network (MJPN).
 All approved vendors in our network are FAA Part 135 air taxi operators, and are also required to adhere to safety requirements set forth by Wyvern and/or ARG/US, the leading 3rd party safety auditing firms in the country.
-Providing the safest and most experienced aircraft and flight crews in the private aviation industry, while providing competitive rates, is what sets Magellan Jets apart from the competition
+Providing the safest aircraft and most experienced flight crews in the private aviation industry, while providing competitive rates, is what sets Magellan Jets apart from the competition.

 Copyright 2016 Magellan Jets, All Rights Reserved.